 Those of our directors who also serve as our officers or consultants, or as officers or consultants of our subsidiaries, or those directors representing the Class F and G preferred stock are not compensated by us for attending meetings or performing any other function of the Board.
-All other directors are paid a retainer of \$36,000 per year.
+All other directors were paid a retainer of \$30,000 per year for fiscal year 2006 and will be paid a retainer of \$36,000 per year effective October 1, 2006.
 In addition, non-employee directors (other than directors elected by holders of our Class F and Class G convertible preferred stock) receive the following meeting fees:

-- Board and Committee fees of \$1,500 per meeting when in person and \$1,000 when telephonic; - Committee Chair fees for Compensation and Organization, Nominating and Governance and Planning, Finance and Investment Committees of \$3,000 per meeting when in person and \$2,000 per meeting when telephonic; and - Audit Committee Chair fees of \$4,500 per meeting when in person and \$3,000 when telephonic.
+- · Board and Committee fees of \$1,500 per meeting when in person and \$1,000 when telephonic; - · Committee Chair fees for Compensation and Organization, Nominating and Governance and Planning, Finance and Investment Committees of \$3,000 per meeting when in person and \$2,000 per meeting when telephonic; and - · Audit Committee Chair fees of \$4,500 per meeting when in person and \$3,000 when telephonic.